Ahhssas/topological_structure_of_nonstandard_language/README.md

-# Characteristics of the Topological Structure of Language as Observed in Non-Standard Speakers
+# Topological Structure in Native and Non-Standard Language

 The project investigates whether second-language learners and heritage speakers position themselves differently relative to persistent semantic structures (*H₁ holes*) in the embedding space of a language.
 The study combines methods from: